MikeMitterer/dart-latlong/README.md

-# LatLong provides a lightweight library for common latitude and longitude calculation.
+# DEPRECATED

 ---
-## This package will not be maintained anymore!
+# This package will not be maintained anymore!
 The whole thing landed on **TypeScript**

 Check out the lib on [npmjs](https://www.npmjs.com/package/@mmit/latlong)

 ---
+## LatLong provides a lightweight library for common latitude and longitude calculation.
 This library supports both, the "Haversine" and the "Vincenty" algorithm.

 "Haversine" is a bit faster but "Vincenty" is far more accurate!